Eng-Natole/Crypto/README.md

 Styling: Plain CSS

+Charts: Chart.js or Recharts (depending on what you use)

-API: CoinGecko API (or any other used crypto API)
+API: CoinGecko API or your preferred source

 Getting Started

 Prerequisites

-Node.js (v14 or higher)
+Node.js (v14+)

 npm or yarn